infrat/mqtt2sms-addon/README.md

 9. In the Add-ons page, you should now see the "MQTT2SMS Broker Addon" add-on listed.

-10. Click on the "SMS Modem MQTT Broker" add-on.
+10. Click on the "MQTT2SMS Broker" add-on.

 11. Click on the "INSTALL" button to install the add-on.